Why Soil Testing is Essential Before Planting in Dalby

 Correct Nutrients for Better Germination

-Key nutrients include:
+Key nutrients assessed through soil testing include:

-• Nitrogen (N)
+• Nitrogen (N) for vegetative growth

-• Phosphorus (P)
+• Phosphorus (P) for root development and early vigour

-• Potassium (K)
+• Potassium (K) for stress tolerance and water regulation

-• Trace elements
+• Trace elements required in small but critical amounts

 Save Money on Fertiliser